 S = R Log [ T j /2 (V-b) ]

-Therefore, the isentropic equation of a Van der Waals fluid
+Thus, the isentropic equation of such a fluid

-generalizes one of the formulations valid for a perfect gas
+generalizes one of the formulations valid for an ideal gas,

 T j /2 (V-b) = constant